jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference-S3-Compatible/Compatibility-Tools/SDK-Java/Installation-S3.md

 ## Installation Mode

 ### Add dependencies to the Maven project (recommended).
 To apply S3 Java SDK to the Maven project, add corresponding dependencies to pom.xml.
-Take version '''1.11.136''' as an example.
-Add the following contents to '''<dependencies>''’.
+Take version `1.11.136` as an example.
+Add the following contents to `<dependencies>`.

 ```
 <dependency>